celiocausjunior/springboot-cassandra-docker/README.md

 # springboot-cassandra-docker

-#Before running application, run docker-compose and up Cassandra Database:
+# Before running application, run docker-compose and up Cassandra Database:

-docker-compose up
+-> docker-compose up

+# Then run cassandra on bash
+-> docker exec -it <container id> bash

+ or
+ (windows)
+ -> winpty docker exec -it <container id> bash

+ # Enter on CQLSH
+ -> cqlsh

 # Creating a Keyspace using Cqlsh
 # A keyspace in Cassandra is a namespace that defines data replication on nodes.
 A cluster contains one keyspace per node.
 Given below is the syntax for creating a keyspace using the statement CREATE KEYSPACE.